signetlabdei/sem/README.md

 ## Running tests ##

+This project uses the pytest framework for running tests.
 Tests can be run, from the project root, using:

 ```bash
 pytest --doctest-glob='*.rst' docs/